Uniform bounds for norms of sums of independent random functions

-\end{enumerate} \end{assW} \begin{remark} We will show that Assumption~(W2) is fulfilled if $\cV$ is a set of smooth functions.
-Assumption~(W3) together with (W2) allows to establish relations between $\bL_p$--norms of functions from $\cV$; this will be extensively used in what follows.
-Assumption~(W4) is a usual entropy condition.
-In particular, (W4) ensures that the quantity $L^{(\ve)}_{\exp}$ in (\ref{eq:L-exp}) is finite. \end{remark}
+\begin{remark} We will show that Assumption \hyperlink{assW2}{(W2)} is fulfilled if $\cV$ is a~set of smooth functions.
+Assumption \hyperlink{assW3}{(W3)} together with \hyperlink {assW2}{(W2)} allows one to establish relations between $\bL_p$-norms of functions from $\cV$; this will be extensively used in what follows.
+Assumption \hyperlink{assW4}{(W4)} is a usual entropy condition.
+In particular, \hyperlink{assW4}{(W4)}~ensures that the quantity $L^{(\ve)}_{\exp}$ in (\ref{eq:L-exp}) is finite. \end{remark}

-In addition to Assumption~(W) we will need the following assumption on the properties of the mapping $\phi$ in (\ref{eq:W-new}).
-For $p\geq 1$ put
+In addition to Assumption \ref{assW}, we will need the following assumption on the properties of the mapping $\phi$ in (\ref{eq:W-new}).
+For $p\geq1$, put

 and define